sjn/introducing-se/docs.md

 to themselves or others

 \
-– *«Jesus helped me become sober, and without Him I will proably die»*
+– *«Jesus helped me become sober, and without Him I would probably drink myself to death»*

 [comment]: # (!!!)